 Low-budget sci-fi effort makes do with corrugated steel for the inside walls of a rocketship that is cylindrical on the outside but a square movie set on the inside.
 Stationed in rolling office chairs the small crew mimics the stress of space travel with rather limited success.
 The set design includes office desks and empty tape reels mounted on the wall, apparently to imply the action of reel-to-reel supercomputers of the 1950s.

-Melodrama and petty leadership conflicts consume most of the script, along with a brusque love-triangle that has Marie Windsor in the middle between Victor Jory and Sonny Tufts, and most of their conflict seems lifted from the military film genre.
-As an unwilling double-agent working for the moon's cat-women who have powers of mind-control over the female brain, Windsor and the leotard clad cat-women struggle for dominance while the men try to (mostly unsuccessfully) figure out what is happening, and then they are also entered into the fight, which is chiefly psychological but not particularly well defined in Cat-Women of the Moon.
+As an unwilling double-agent working for the moon's cat-women who have powers of mind-control over the female brain, Windsor and the leotard clad cat-women struggle for dominance while the men try to (mostly unsuccessfully) dumbly figure out what is happening.
+When it finally dawns upon them the threat the leotarded women pose, the men recognize the issue is chiefly psychological though not particularly well defined in the script for Cat-Women of the Moon.

+Marie Windsor complicates this mostly mundane tale as a girl stuck in the middle of a war of the sexes (and species) who eventually has to declare for which guy she really loves (and which specie she trusts).
 Desert and caves are used as moon-landscape and there are small bits of science thrown in, but Cat-Women of the Moon is mired in following the plot of any number of World War II era combat films about a squad in hostile territory and how internal bickering and jealousy jeopardizes everyone.
-The twist with this film is the addition of a rocket ship, cat-women in tights (they do a couple of exotic, for 1953, coordinated dances), and Marie Windsor complicating the rather mundane matter which is deservedly laughable most of the way through the 64 minute run-time.

 Starring Miss Barbara Stanwyck [Illustrated with 310 Photographs] - amazon.com